dl1bz/deskhpsdr/README.md

 My main focus of deskHPSDR development is macOS, which is my primary development environment for deskHPSDR.
 Normally all should be running with Linux too.
 The second focus is Fonie/SSB/Digimodes and less CW.
 This SDR software app is made for SDR transceiver used in Hamradio as daily-used app, but not for special operations with wide-range RX-only SDR devices.
 If you agree with me and my ideas, deskHPSDR can be very useful for you.
 If not, look around for other solutions.

-**There are no plans whatsoever to ever port deskHPSDR to WINDOWS!
-It's made for UNIX style OS only like macOS or Linux.**

 ## Requirements

 I recommend using deskHPSDR on macOS, it's also being focused and developed on this OS platform.
 It can be build and run under Linux too, but my recommendation remains unequivocally macOS for for stable and stress-free operation with deskHPSDR. macOS will also remain the only platform, where I provide ready-made app bundles without build them first.